Robin Hood Foundation

-The Robin Hood Foundation is a charitable organization which attempts to alleviate problems caused by poverty in New York City.
+Robin Hood is a charitable organization which attempts to alleviate problems caused by poverty in New York City.
 The organization also administers a relief fund for disasters in the New York City area.
 In 2010, a key supporter gave every family with children on welfare in New York State $200 to buy school supplies.
-In 2017, Robin Hood appointed author and US Army veteran Wes Moore as its first CEO.
-In September 2021, Richard Buery, Jr. joined Robin Hood as the new Chief Executive Officer.
+In 2017, Wes Moore became the first CEO.
+In September 2021, Richard Buery, Jr. replaced Moore as the CEO.